A Walk in the Park - Sunday 31 August

 Informative Lecture: ‘Help for Today, Hope for Tomorrow’

 On Thursday 10th April 2014 Parkinson’s Victoria and the Florey Institute of Neuroscience and Mental Health hosted a public lecture to celebrate World Parkinson’s Day 2014.
 It proved to be a successful evening with excellent attendance and two highly informative lectures delivered by Professor Meg E. Morris and Professor Malcolm Horne.

-Paddling for Parkinson's
+Dance for Parkinson's